Ciela2002/encrypty-chan/ENCRYPTION_DETAILS.md

     return password_key
 ```

 Notice we're processing the file in chunks?
 That's so we can handle files of arbitrary size without loading everything into memory.
 Want to use a 50GB movie as your key file?
-Go for it (though I wouldn't recommend it).
+Go for it (though I wouldn't recommend it seriously your 4K jav movie is not worth it man.. just use a picture of your dog like everyone imo lol).

 ### What This Means for Attackers: The Probability Nightmare

 From an information-theoretic perspective, adding a key file massively increases an attacker's uncertainty.
 If $E$ represents the event of successfully recovering the encryption key: